 - Salad Bowl of the World: Between King City and Salinas is one of the country's most productive agricultural regions, producing over $3 billion worth of lettuce, artichokes, broccoli and other green crops annually.
 The drive through this fertile valley passes garnet-and-lime-colored lettuce fields, vineyards and a wide range of other growing things, extending from the Gabilan Mountains (on your right) to the Santa Lucias on the west.
 Don't be surprised if you smell some of those crops, especially just after the broccoli, cabbage, and cauliflower harvest.

 - Bracero Highway: You may have seen several "memorial highway" markers along your route.
-Most of them are dedicated to California Highway Patrol officers killed in line of duty, but this one is different.
+Most of them are dedicated to California Highway Patrol officers killed in the line of duty, but this one is different.
 It celebrates Mexican field workers and railroad builders.

 - Salinas: Author John Steinbeck called this area the "Long Valley” and made it the backdrop for many of his famous stories.
 The most popular tourist attraction is the National Steinbeck Center, with exhibits about the author's life and also about the area's agricultural heritage.
 Steinbeck's birthplace and childhood home is also open to the public and just two blocks away.